-Battery-status light
+Battery-charge status light

-The following table lists the battery-status light of your Dell Pro Max 14 MC14255.
+The following table lists the battery-charge status light of your Dell Pro Max 14 MC14250.

 Table 1.
-Battery-status light behavior
+Battery charge and status light behavior

-Power source LED behavior System power state Battery charge level

-AC adapter Off S0 or S5 100%

-AC adapter Solid white S0 or S5 < 100%

-Battery Off S0 or S5 11-100%

-Battery Solid amber S0 or S5 < 10%
+Power source LED behavior System power state Battery charge level AC adapter Off S0 or S5 Fully charged AC adapter Solid white S0 or S5 < Fully charged Battery Off S0 or S5 11-100% Battery Solid amber (590+/-3 nm) S0 or S5 < 10% i NOTE: The images in this document may differ from your computer depending on the configuration you ordered.

-- S0 (ON): The computer is turned on. - S3 (Sleep): Screen is off and computer is in sleep mode. - S4 (Hibernate): The computer consumes the least power in the Hibernate state than in the ON or OFF state.
+- S0 (ON): Computer is turned on. - S4 (Hibernate): The computer consumes the least power in the Hibernate state than in the ON or OFF state.
 The computer is almost in the OFF state.
-The context data is written to a storage device, allowing you to resume from where you left after the computer is turned on. - S5 (OFF): The computer is in a shutdown state.
+The context data is written to a storage device, allowing you to resume from where you left when the computer is turned on. - S5 (OFF): The computer is in a shutdown state.

-Set up your Dell Pro Max 14 MC14255
+Set up your Dell Pro Max 14 MC14250